Patrick-Erath/Python_Projects/README.md

 # Python_Projects
 A repository of small python projects that were built in order to learn the basics of the language

+## Cuber Runner
+A 3D cube runner game which was built using pygame and openGL.
+The cubes approach the player from all sides and there is no bounded limit as to where the user can move.

 ## Race Game
 A 2D race game which was implemented using the pygame library.
 The game allows the user to control a small race car to avoid obstacles falling horizontally.